-In 2024, we will give you an HRA credit of \$1,000 per calendar year for a Self Only enrollment and \$2,000 per calendar year for a Self and Family enrollment and \$2,000 for Self Plus One enrollment.
+In 2025, we will give you an HRA credit of \$1,000 per calendar year for a Self Only enrollment and \$2,000 per calendar year for a Self Plus One or Self and Family enrollment.
 You can use funds in your HRA to help pay your health plan deductible and/or for certain expenses that don't count toward the deductible.